My Quiet Kitchen

 Easy 2-ingredient blueberry jam:

-Combine 1 cup frozen wild blueberries and 1 Tbsp maple syrup in a small sauce pan.
+Combine 1 cup frozen wild blueberries and 1 tablespoon maple syrup in a small sauce pan.
 Simmer over low to medium-low heat until the berries have burst and the liquid has mostly evaporated.
 This should take about 10 to 15 minutes total.

 Store leftover jam in the refrigerator for up to 4 days.